RNtag12/DT_python/README.md

 - seaborn

 ## Structure of Code
-We begin by loading and examining the dataset.
+We begin by loading and examining the dataset

 ```python
 import pandas as pd